juju-solutions/charms.benchmark/docs/contributing.rst

 Submitting a Pull Request
 ---------------------------

-`Fork <https://help.github.com/articles/fork-a-repo/>`_  the charm-benchmark repo to your personal space and make your changes.
+`Fork <https://help.github.com/articles/fork-a-repo/>`_  the charms.benchmark repo to your personal space and make your changes.
 When you're ready, and ``make test`` both covers the new features added and passes on them cleanly, you can send a `pull request <https://help.github.com/articles/using-pull-requests/>`_.

 Open Bugs
 ---------